Characters in Romeo and Juliet: Balthasar

 Balthasar is Romeo's manservant and trusted friend.
 They have a brotherly relationship, which is identified when Balthasar tells Romeo that Juliet is "dead".
 While he is not directly referenced in the first scene of the play, the directions call for two Montague servants to quarrel with Sampson and Gregory.
-He then comes back in Act V Scene 1 telling Romeo about Juliet's supposedly dead.
+He then comes back in Act V Scene 1 telling Romeo that Juliet is "dead".
 Later Friar Laurence runs past Balthasar and asks him where Romeo is.
 Balthasar tells him that he is inside the Capulets' tomb.
-He later supports Friar Laurence's recollection of the preceding events by explaining that Romeo entered the tomb and demanded to be alone.
+He later supports Friar Laurence's recollection of the preceding events by explaining that Romeo entered the tomb and demanded to be alone on pain of death.

-In 1968, in Franco Zeffirelli's film adaptation of the play, the part of Balthasar was portrayed by Keith Skinner.

 Abram

 Abram is a servant of the Montague household.
 He appears in Act 1, Scene 1, where he and another servant (presumably Balthasar) are provoked into a fight with Gregory and Sampson when the latter bites his thumb at them.